chili-labs/AclBundle/Resources/doc/index.rst

 .. note::

-    After enabling the Bundle in your kernel you will not notice any difference, as using the ``AclManager`` is optional and the eventlistener for doctrine is not enabled by default.
+    After enabling the Bundle in your kernel you will not notice any difference, as using the provided services is optional and the eventlistener for doctrine is not enabled by default.

-This is already everything you need to do to get started with the AclBundle.
+This was already everything you need to do to get started with the AclBundle.

 Guides